Chapter 8: Standing Rules CC

 will be included on the agenda.
 See “8.3.2 Submission Deadlines” for

 Curriculum Committee Proposals.
 All course and program proposals must be completed within CurricuNET and must supply all information requested.
 Instructions and help are provided within CurricuNET and later in this manual.
-Contact the Curriculum Committee Chair or Dean of Curriculum with questions.
+Contact the Curriculum Committee Chair or Dean of Curriculum (or Associate Vice Chancellor, Enrollment Management & Instructional Support) with questions.

 Signatures/Approval.
 All proposals must receive approval from